DC plane crash victims: What we know about those on AA Flight 5342, Army Black Hawk

 The aircraft went down in the frigid Potomac River, breaking into multiple pieces.
 The flight -- which had departed from Wichita, Kansas -- was approaching Reagan National Airport at the time of the collision, officials said.

-MORE: Trump says no survivors after midair collision between passenger jet and military helicopter
+MORE: 67 dead after midair collision between passenger jet and military helicopter

 There were no survivors in the crash, officials said Thursday.